 A Scientific Theory: How Niacin May Control Your Life Span

 Your cells have a program.
 That program has inputs.
 The program tells the cells how long they should live for.

 The environmental input into this program include the poisons you eat, what nutrition you eat, how many times the DNA has already divided and so on.
 It also includes how much sleep you get, how much stress are you under, radiation, radio waves and more.
 By poisons we can include: pesticides, herbicides, antibiotics, preservatives, mold inhibitor, casual drugs and medications.

 Mostly we see the outcome of a short life.
 So, down the ages have been advised to sleep well, eat well, not to eat or drink poison.
 Okay, but what and where is the cellular program residing that decides how long you will live?

 Recently the there were seven genes discovered that program your cell.
 They are called the SIRT genes.
 SIRT means: Silent Information Regulator Two Ortholog.
 Ortholog means a similar gene sequence to do with the hereditary line.
 There are seven of these, and we are primarily interested in the first two.
 The first one, we call SIRT 1 for short.

 At Himalayan Gold we came across this gene in a Harvard Medical School study.

-The article in the Harvard Medical School stated that caloric restriction (fasting in any of its forms) was not the creator of longer life.
+The article from the Harvard Medical School stated that caloric restriction (fasting in any of its forms) was not the creator of longer life.
 It claimed that it was the SIRT 1 gene that made life longer.
 (See 12 below.)
 The caloric restriction simply triggered the SIRT 1 gene which in turn told the body to age less.
 Since then scientists have been proven more and more right, and this work has been continually followed up by an Australian, Dr. David Sinclair.
 He was named in TIME magazine as one of the top one hundred people set to change the world.